 Many homeowners assume their insurance is handled once a policy is in place.
+Unfortunately, over 60% of US homeowners are underinsured, so we clearly aren't making sure everything is covered.

 This page is here to help you understand whether your insurance still matches your reality, and how to spot common gaps before they become expensive surprises.